renatawong/renatawong.github.io/_pages/join-us.md

 ## Internships

-From time we offer internship opportunities through IIPP and TEEP programs.
+From time to time we offer internship opportunities through the IIPP and TEEP programs.

 <!--We currently offer 2 internship opportunities through NSTC's International Internship Pilot Program (IIPP).
 For details see here: [https://iipp.stpi.niar.org.tw/mentor/22162](https://iipp.stpi.niar.org.tw/mentor/22162).
 These opportunities are funded by the National Science and Technology Council. -->